meeeejin/dockerfiles/mysql/tpcc-mysql/README.md

 ## Via Docker Hub

 I've pushed the [tpcc-mysql](https://hub.docker.com/r/meeeejin/tpcc-mysql) image created through the above process to the Docker Hub.
 You can `pull` the [tpcc-mysql](https://hub.docker.com/r/meeeejin/tpcc-mysql) image directly from the Docker Hub.
+The default `MYSQL_ROOT_PASSWORD` is `vldb1234`, but you can change the value.

 1. Pull the image: